Lucignation/rayda-shop/README.md

 ### `npm run test`

-Jest was used for the test.
+React Test Renderer was used for the test.

 ### `npm run build`